What are OpenTherm Boilers & Heating Systems?

 The logo ensures that there will be at least a minimal amount of communication between the room thermostat and the central heating system.

-The room thermostat and central heating unit terminal clips are both close to where you may find the logo.
+The room thermostat and central heating unit terminal clips are close to where you may find the logo.

 To be fairly obvious, you should refer to boiler controls created by companies other than boiler manufacturers as third-party controls, such as Honeywell Evohome or Google Nest.